 If a review is not perceived as genuine, then customers will ignore it.

-Matchbox insight uncovers that the drivers of review authenticity are volume, independent verification and age – users often examine when a review was posted and how relevant the rating and content will be to their upcoming potential stay.
+Matchbox insight uncovered that the drivers of review authenticity are: volume, independent verification, and age – users often examine when a review was posted and how relevant the rating and content are to their upcoming potential stay.
 It suggests that a recent 4-star review could have a far greater impact than a 5-star rating posted over 12 months ago.